dankilman/clue/docs/inputs_yaml.rst

 .. note::
     As explained in the ``repos`` input section, you can override the base dir for each managed repository specifically.
-This allows you to have certain repositories that will be managed by ``clue`` but will be located in base directories.
+This allows you to have certain repositories that will be managed by ``clue`` but will be located in different base directories.

 ``requirements``
 ----------------